BOJ to consider buying green bonds as part of Asian efforts to nurture market - source

-TOKYO, July 12 (Reuters) - The Bank of Japan will consider buying green bonds as part of a joint effort among Asian central banks to promote the region's bond market, said a source with knowledge of its thinking.
+TOKYO (Reuters) -The Bank of Japan will consider buying green bonds as part of a joint effort among Asian central banks to promote the region’s bond market, said a source with knowledge of its thinking.

 The move would be separate from another BOJ plan, announced last month, to create a scheme that offers cheap funds to financial institutions that lend to or invest in activities aimed at combatting climate change.